jvshruthi/Data-analysis/README.md

 # Data-analysis
-This project is extension version of DATA SCIENEC matches.csv
+This project is extension version of DATA SCIENCE matches.csv

 This project take keys responsibility for answering the below question using data processing and data visualisation